-The increase in Apio's value-added revenues for the three months ended August 26, 2007 compared to the same period last year is due to increased sales to existing customers and the addition of new customers.
-Overall value-added sales volume increased 20% during the first quarter of fiscal year 2008 compared to the same period last year.
-The increase in value-added sales volumes was higher than the increase in revenues due primarily to the introduction of several new value-added products that have average sales prices that are lower than the average sales prices for other value-added products.
+The increase in Apio's value-added revenues for the three and six months ended November 25, 2007 compared to the same periods last year is due to increased product offerings, increased sales to existing customers and the addition of new customers.
+Overall value-added unit sales volume increased 17% and 18% for the three and six months ended November 25, 2007, respectively, compared to the same periods of the prior year.
+The increases in value-added sales volumes were higher than the increases in revenues due primarily to the introduction of several new value-added products during the first six months of fiscal year 2008 that have average sales prices per unit that are lower than the